robkiessling/deckbuilder-demo-1/README.md

-# Deckbuilder Demo #1
+# Deck-builder Demo #1

-Just testing some game mechanics.

-Game can be found at: https://robkiessling.github.io/deckbuilder-demo-1/
+Demo can be found at: https://robkiessling.github.io/deckbuilder-demo-1/

+## About

+This is a demo to quickly test deck-builder game mechanics.
+It is built using React.

+## Dev

+To update Github Pages deployment, merge into `gh-pages` branch.